AndrewVos/metherd-missing/README.md

 # Metherd::Missing

-Getting tired of having to go in and modify code each time you make a type? metherd-missing to the rescue!
+Getting tired of having to go in and modify code each time you make a typo? metherd-missing to the rescue!

 ## Installation